 With that said, A Florida Enchantment is an important part of film history in that it features what may be the first emergence of trans representation on the screen.

 Though a product of its era, A Florida Enchantment also resonates in our own time.
 Transphobia is on the rise and trans people are under attack.
 Legislators are attacking trans rights, libraries are being defunded for including trans material, and drag performers are being threatened with death—even here in Maine.
 Trans erasure is the goal.
 There is an ongoing attempt to delegitimize transgenderism by erasing it from history.
 A Florida Enchantment, a film more than a century old, refutes the claim that transgenderism is without a historical basis.

-By combining the extent reels of the original release with the footage from the home movie cut-down, along with explanatory text and/or productions stills to bridge the still-missing gaps, most of the film can be recon-structed to something resembling its original state.
+Black Beauty, Vitagraph’s 1921 film adaptation of Anna Sewell’s “autobiography of a horse” survives today only in fragments.
+Three reels are known to survive of the original feature.
+However, the film was abridged for the home movie market.
+By combining the extant reels of the original release with the footage from the home movie cut-down, along with explanatory text and productions stills to bridge the still-missing gaps, most of the film can be reconstructed to something resembling its original state.